Last updated: January 2026

-Extreme detox diets are NOT safe during breastfeeding (stanpan).
-While you may want to cleanse your body after pregnancy, harsh detox programs can harm your milk supply and potentially release toxins into your breast milk.
+Extreme detox diets are not recommended during breastfeeding (stanpan).
+While you may want to cleanse your body after pregnancy, harsh detox programs can harm your milk supply and may release fat-stored substances into your bloodstream.
 The good news?
-Your body already has a wonderful natural detoxification system, and you can support it safely with nutritious Indian foods while continuing to give your baby the best - maa ka doodh.
+Your body already has its own detoxification system (liver and kidneys), and the best approach is simply to eat well with nutritious Indian foods while continuing to give your baby the best - maa ka doodh.

 Understanding Detox and Breastfeeding